opal6502/taciturn/README.md

 There are automated jobs to:

-- Targeted follow/unfollow the maximum amount from Twitter and Instagram
+- Targeted follow/unfollow the maximum daily amount from Twitter and Instagram and Soundcloud
 - Relatively easy-to-configure time thresholds to maintain mutual follows, unfollow non-mutuals after several days.
-- A pretty flexible
 - Make automated Tweets
 - Make automated Facebook posts
 - There is code to make automated Instagram posts, but it is very temperamental and won't run in headless mode